 Transition Care – All residents rotate through our transition care clinic and inpatient consult service during their yearly ambulatory Med-Peds blocks.
 Additionally, residents may participate in on-site research regarding the care of youth and young adults with special health care needs.
 Transition Care Website.

-Ethics – Third year residents are eligible to apply to the internationally acclaimed MacLean Center for ethics to serve as an ethics fellow during their fourth year.
-MacLean Center Website.
+Ethics – Third year residents are eligible to apply to the internationally acclaimed MacLean Center for Clinical Medical Ethics to serve as an ethics fellow during their fourth year.

-Medical Education – Second year and third year residents are eligible to apply to become a medical education fellow in their third and/or fourth years.
-MERITS Website.
+Medical Education – Second year and third year residents are eligible to apply to become a MERITS medical education fellow in their third and/or fourth years.

 Med-Peds Chief Residents – Each year, the program’s fourth-year residents act as the Med-Peds Chief Residents, sharing the responsibilities of the job.
 The med-peds chiefs work together to strengthen the med-peds identity while at the same time ensuring a seamless integration into both categorical programs.
 The med-peds chiefs work closely with the categorical chief residents, the program director, the assistant program director, and the program coordinator to manage ambulatory requirements, clinic and annual schedules, social events, and recruiting efforts.